-In celebration of Pride Month and the 50th anniversary of the NYC Pride March, explore these parks and historic sites that commemorate the history and legacy of the LGBTQ+ movement and community.
+In celebration of Pride Month and the 50th anniversary of the NYC Pride March, explore these parks and historic sites that commemorate the history and legacy of the LGBTQIA+ movement and community.

 The Stonewall Riots and NYC's First Pride March

-This year marks 50 years since the Stonewall Riots at Stonewall Inn, a gay bar in Greenwich Village.
 The Stonewall Riots—in protest of a police raid at Stonewall Inn, a gay bar in Greenwich Village, on June 28, 1969—sparked the modern movement for LGBTQ rights, as well as advocacy for the legalization of gay bars and the organization of the first NYC Pride March (then known as the Christopher Street Liberation Day March).

 The Christopher Street Liberation Day March took place in 1970, on the one-year anniversary of the Stonewall riots.
 It started out from Sheridan Square in Greenwich Village and was followed by a "Gay-in" at Sheep Meadow in Central Park.
 The third Pride March began in Central Park and ended in Washington Square Park, which was the kickoff point of a July 1969 march to Stonewall in protest of the police raids.
 Learn more about Washington Square Park's Pride history

 This sculpture at Christopher Park, opposite the historic Stonewall Inn, honors the gay rights movement and commemorates the events at Stonewall.
 In 2018, Christopher Park became a national park and the first-ever U.S. national monument to LGBT rights.
 Learn more about the Gay Liberation Monument and the Stonewall riots